Reference question: Reference jurisdiction of the provincial courts

 The provincial governments, under their respective Constitutional Questions Acts, are able to submit questions to the provincial Superior Court or Court of Appeal.
 The process is very similar to the federal government reference questions.
 Once the provincial Court of Appeal has given its decision on the reference question, the government or other parties to the reference have the right under the Supreme Court Act to appeal the decision to the Supreme Court of Canada.

+The jurisdiction of the Supreme Court of Canada to hear an appeal from a provincial reference question was provided in 1922 amendments to the Supreme Court Act.

 Prior to 1949, appeals lay directly from the provincial courts of appeal to the Judicial Committee of the Privy Council.
 This right of direct appeal allowed litigants to by-pass the Supreme Court, so many provincial reference cases were never heard by the Supreme Court.
 The Supreme Court was then required to follow the decision of the Judicial Committee.

 Constitutionality of the reference jurisdiction

 There have been challenges to the power of the federal government to confer the reference jurisdiction on the Supreme Court, but these challenges have been rejected, most recently in the Reference re Secession of Quebec in 1998.

 Pursuant to the ruling of the Judicial Committee of the Privy Council in Attorney-General of Ontario v.
 Attorney-General of Canada (References Reference) [1912] A.C.
 571, the role of the courts in references is not judicial as such, but one of advising the executive branch of government.